 Most years we run one camp on traditional Ladakhi music and dance, in collaboration with another local organisation.

 Students from all over Ladakh meet each other and volunteers from other parts of India and the world.
-So far more than 1900 Ladakhis have participated, and volunteers from five continents.
+So far more than 2000 Ladakhis have participated, and volunteers from six continents.
 Everyone gets a great experience in inter-cultural exchange, and the camps grow ever more popular.

-A typical SECMOL Youth Camp is two weeks packed with activities from early morning to late evening.
+A typical day for youth at SECMOL is packed with activities from early morning to late evening.
 Classes might include:

 A daily morning talk is about education problems in Ladakh, current issues, and self development.

 Campers and volunteers work for 1 hour daily.
-This keeps us physically fit and ready for Ladakhi village life, and keeps camp expenses low for the Ladakhi participants.
-They pay only basic food costs so that even those from the remotest villages can afford to come.
-Ladakhi campers pay no fee for teaching, rooms and other facilities at SECMOL summer camps.
+This keeps us physically fit and ready for Ladakhi village life, and keeps expenses low for the Ladakhi participants.
+Ladakhi students pay only basic food costs so that even those from the remotest villages or difficult family situations can afford to come.
+Ladakhi students pay no fee for teaching, rooms and other facilities at SECMOL.